Home Majors Statistics

-Statistics Degree
+Statistics

 Students study the collection, analysis, and interpretation of data, including probability theory, regression analysis, experimental design, and statistical computing.
 Graduates typically pursue careers as statisticians, data scientists, biostatisticians, actuaries, and survey researchers in healthcare, technology, government, and finance.
 Data-driven decision making has made statistics one of the most in-demand and highest-paying quantitative fields.

-What Statistics Graduates Do
+What Statistics graduates do

 Your statistics degree is a toolkit for finding the signal in the noise.
 As a data scientist, you'll spend your days cleaning messy, real-world data, building predictive models to forecast customer behavior, and translating those complex findings into clear actions for non-technical teams.
 In an actuarial role, you’ll use similar skills to calculate financial risk for insurance companies, directly influencing how policies are priced.